 In 1967, Norway issued an application for accession to the European Union (EU) and its predecessors.

-In 1967, oil was discovered at the small Balder field, though production only began in 1999.
+In 1967, oil was discovered at the small Balder field, but production only began in 1999.

 In 1969, the Phillips Petroleum Company discovered petroleum resources at the Ekofisk field west of Norway.

-In 1972, Norway was invited to join the European Union, but a referendum failed by a narrow margin.
+In 1972, Norway declined to join the European Union after a referendum failed by a narrow margin.

-In 1972, the Norwegian electorate rejected the treaty of accession in a referendum.
+In a referendum in 1972, the Norwegian electorate rejected the treaties of accession to the European Union (EU).

 In 1973, the Norwegian government founded the State oil company, Statoil (now Equinor).